thiloschenkelberg/AI/Home.md

 # Welcome to the AI wiki! #

+Introductory information about:

+- Artificial Intelligence (AI)

-You will find some introductory information and definitions about Artificial Intelligence (AI), Machine Learning (ML) or Deep Learning.
+- Machine Learning (ML) / Deep Learning

+as well as subsidiary or related topics.

 All content is taken from sources mentioned at the top of each page!